Murdered for Being Different

 Murdered for Being Different, is a 2017 British crime drama film directed by Paul Andrew Williams.
 It is based on the 2007 murder of Sophie Lancaster in the United Kingdom.

 The film is about two people from the goth subculture who are assaulted by drunken youths in a skateboard park, and the subsequent police investigation.
 The attack itself is shown in detail.
 Flashbacks of the couple's loving relationship contrast with the brutal violence and the stark investigation.

 Murdered for Being Different was first released on BBC3 on Sunday 18 June 2017.
-It won the BAFTA television award for best single drama the following year.
+It won the BAFTA TV Award for Best Single Drama the following year.

 Plot

 A young couple, Rob and Sophie, purchase alcohol at a convenience store late at night.
 They are friendly, despite wearing exaggerated gothic clothes.
 One teenager, called Michael, asks Sophie if he can touch her hair - black and red dreadlocks - and she agrees joyfully, joking that she will have to charge him next time.
 Michael invites them to the park.

 In the park, there is a crowd of young people.
 Most of them, especially the girls, find their dress interesting and one girl asks to have a picture with them.
 The gothic couple and the street teenagers get along well with each other.
 However, less than half an hour later, Rob and Sophie are shown beaten in a bloody scene, and Sophie is unconscious.

 Detective Constable Farley is in charge of the investigation.
 She interviews Michael, who had called an ambulance to the scene, and he states that he was passing by when he happened to see the injured couple.
 Farley is informed that the CCTV cameras in the neighbourhood were out of service and captured nothing that night.
 Without any witness or evidence, the case appears to have reached a dead end.
 The teenagers lie about the incident, though Michael expresses sympathy and regret, and reflects on what happened to Sophie and Rob.

 Rob awakens in hospital with serious injuries and no recollection of what happened.
 Sophie is in a coma for two weeks before her life support is switched off.
 Michael learns of this and comes forward to police with his testimony, despite fearing the threats of the gang leader.

 Flashbacks throughout reveal Rob and Sophie's relationship.
 Rob falls in love with Sophie at first sight at a pub and takes her to his secret base.
 As an art student, he paints wings on Sophie's back because he thinks she is an angel and regards her as his Mona Lisa.
-Sophie likes Harry Potter, so Rob reads with her, enjoying their romance on a freezing rooftop.
+Sophie likes Harry Potter, so Rob reads with her, enjoying their romance on a freezing hilltop.

 Before this case, Rob and Sophie were once threatened because of their appearance.
 Traumatized by the beating and Sophie's death, Rob becomes afraid to go outside.
 However, at the end of the film, Rob decides to wear Goth clothes and make-up again, in memory of Sophie and also standing up for their beliefs.